White Helmets (Syrian civil war): Relationship with SDF

 The White Helmets have a hostile relationship with the majority-Kurdish Syrian Democratic Forces (SDF).
 The group operated in Afrin until the local Kurdish administration banned it in December 2015.
 It returned following the capture of the city by the Turkish Army and Syrian rebels in the Turkish-led Operation Olive Branch in 2018.
 In June 2019, after fires set to crop fields by the Islamic State of Iraq and the Levant threatened the food supply of Syrians living in SDF-controlled areas, the White Helmets offered to enter SDF territory and help fight the fires, but permission was denied.
-Nicholas A. Heras, a Fellow at the Center for a New American Security, stated that the White Helmets, as an organization, referred to Turkey’s operation in Afrin as the "liberation" of Afrin, and maintained that there was "credible evidence" that the White Helmets assisted Turkish soldiers and rebels by providing de-mining assistance.
-The White Helmets denied that they supported the campaign.
+Nicholas A. Heras, a Fellow at the Center for a New American Security, stated that the White Helmets as an organization referred to Turkey’s operation in Afrin as the "liberation" of Afrin, and maintained that there was "credible evidence" that the White Helmets assisted Turkish soldiers and rebels by providing de-mining assistance.
+The White Helmets denied that they supported the Turkish campaign.

 Other

 In November 2016, the Revolutionaries of Syria Media Office, an opposition media organisation, published a video showing two SCD volunteers performing a staged rescue operation for the Mannequin Challenge meme.
 The White Helmets apologised for their volunteers' error of judgement and said it had not shared the recording on their official channels.

 In June 2017, a member of the White Helmets was suspended indefinitely after he was discovered to have assisted armed militants in the burial of mutilated corpses of soldiers belonging to pro-government forces.

 Footage showing White Helmets members removing a man's body following his execution by rebel militants has caused critics to accuse the group of "assisting" in executions.
 The leader of the White Helmets has remarked that these are "isolated incidents" and are not representative of the leadership of the organisation.

 In 2018, Anglican vicar Andrew Ashdown, along with Church of England and House of Lords figures such as Lord Carey of Clifton and Michael Nazir-Ali, visited Syria and met with Assad; Ashdown accused the White Helmets of being militants, and accused the group of "keeping an injured Syrian child untreated and covered in dust and blood" for propaganda purposes.
-A UK Foreign Office memorandum criticized the trip, warning that it would be exploited by Assad.
+A UK Foreign Office memorandum criticized the trip, warning that it would be exploited for propaganda purposes by Assad.

+Following the end of the Syrian civil war, one of the biggest issues the White Helmets has encountered is landmines.
+According to sources, at least 144 people, including 27 children, have been killed by landmines and unexploded remnants of war since Bashar al-Assad's regime fell in early December.